ScriptsRoblox29/Horrifc-housing/README.md

   Rayfield:Notify({
-     Title = "Script by isssacque1234",
+     Title = "Script by Not's server",
      Content = "loaded",
      Duration = 6.5,
+     Image = 4483362458,
+  })

+Rayfield:Notify({
+     Title = "I recommend leaving videos, comments etc as private or only people with a link can enter, This makes the devs not censor and the script last longer.", Content = "!!",
+     Duration = 15,
      Image = 4483362458,
   })